 Jessica Gigot is a poet, farmer, teacher, and musician.
 She has a small farm in Bow, WA called Harmony Fields that makes artisan sheep cheese and grows organic herbs.
 Jessica has lived in the Skagit Valley for over fifteen years and is deeply connected to the artistic and agricultural communities that coexist in this region.
-Her first book of poems, Flood Patterns, was published by Antrim House Books in 2015 and her second book, Feeding Hour, is forthcoming (Fall 2020) from Trail to Table Press, an imprint of Wandering Aengus Press.
+Her first book of poems, Flood Patterns, was published by Antrim House Books in 2015 and her second book, Feeding Hour, was published November 2020 with Trail to Table Press, an imprint of Wandering Aengus Press.
 Her writing appears in several publications such as Orion, Taproot, Gastronomica, The Hopper, and Poetry Northwest.

 Poems by Jessica Gigot

 The Buddhist teacher Jack Kornfield said “everything has a beginning and an end.
 Make peace with this and all will be well.”
 In Jessica Gigot’s Feeding Hour we encounter this basic truth again and again.
 What can one animal teach another about the harsh hours of labor, mothering, and letting go?
 How much are we part of a universal family of beings?
 As Gigot states, our lives are “…separate / and also glaringly interwoven.”
 As a farmer engaged with the life cycle of her sheep on a daily basis and her own experiences of motherhood, Gigot turns a keen eye on the vacillations of birth, growth, and departures evident in the instinctual nature of all animals.
 These poems reveal that “life spawns more life/ and what we care for comes/back to us in hard and mysterious ways.”